 Osprey Daylite Plus Travel Backpack Daypack

 The reliable travel luggage brand, Osprey, makes an entire line of day backpack travel bags.
 The Osprey Daylite Plus, however, is a small lightweight backpack that ranks supreme over other travel backpack daypacks.
-With a spacious 20L volume, multiple interior and exterior compartments and a ventilated back, it is clear why many travelers claim that it is the best backpack for day travel.
+With a spacious 20L volume, multiple interior and exterior compartments (including a water bottle pocket) and a ventilated back, it is clear why many travelers claim that it is the best backpack for day travel.
 Buy it here!